sangress/love_multiplayer/README.md

 # love_multiplayer
-A multiplayer ready game made with LÖVE :sparkling_heart:
+A multiplayer ready game infrastructure made with LÖVE :sparkling_heart:

 If you don't know what LÖVE is, then you must give it a try: https://love2d.org/